Department: Child and Family Services

 - Customer-focused and service-oriented.

-- Proven ability to be discreet and maintain confidentiality.
+- Ability to be discreet and maintain confidentiality.

-- Demonstrated ability to work under pressure and to adapt to a changing environment.
+- Ability to work under pressure and to adapt to a changing environment.

 - Proficiency in Microsoft Office products.